 A planned, employer-supported and timely return to work also helps prevent deconditioning and loss of skills or knowledge in the injured party.
 In this context, returning to work may not mean returning to the employee’s exact role before the injury, as modifications to their duties, roster, workload, support systems, and/or work environment may be necessary.
 The worker and the organisation can take a collaborative approach to working out what these modifications are.
 This allows both parties to contribute to the recovery process.
 The decisions they make about any modifications to work can then inform the return to work plan to ensure that it’s practical, meaningful and realistic.

 So what does the early intervention approach look like in practice?

 You may have an Injury Management program already in place in your organisation.
 If so, this will likely include protocols to guide you through the correct procedures following an injury.

 However, not all businesses have the time, knowledge or resources to execute an early intervention approach to injury management and return to work planning.
 That’s why Recovery Partners has established our Injury Reporting Centre, to provide immediate assistance to employers when injuries occur.
-Using the services of our specialised staff on this team will provide you with reassurance that any injuries will be managed effectively and efficiently, right from the beginning.
+Using our specialised staff’s services on this team will provide you with the reassurance that any injuries will be managed effectively and efficiently, right from the beginning.

 A variety of steps need to be taken to ensure that your organisation’s response to an injury is legally sound, ethically fair and compliant with the regulations and reporting requirements of your industry.